-The overhead of kernel switches/system calls
+The overhead of kernel switches/system

-- On a 3.7GHz intel Core i5-9600K Processor, please make a guess of the overhead of switching from user-mode to kernel Operation mode.
-L1 cache
+- On a 3.7GHz intel Core i5-9600K Processor, please make a guess of the overhead of switching from user-mode to kernel mode.
+Operation

 - A. a single digit of nanoseconds

 - B. tens of nanoseconds

 - C. hundreds of nanoseconds

 - D. a single digit of microseconds

 - E. tens of microseconds